Chuck Andrus

-Charles Edmund Andrus Jr., best known as Chuck Andrus (November 17, 1928 – June 12, 1997) was an American jazz double-bassist.
+Charles Edmund Andrus Jr. (November 17, 1928 – June 12, 1997), best known as Chuck Andrus, was an American jazz double bassist.

+Biography

 Andrus was born in Holyoke, Massachusetts, raised in New England, and studied at the Manhattan School of Music.
-In the late 1940s he formed his own ensemble in Springfield, Massachusetts which included Sal Salvador and Phil Woods.
+In the late 1940s, he formed his own ensemble in Springfield, Massachusetts, which included Sal Salvador and Phil Woods.
 He played with Charlie Barnet in 1953, then with Claude Thornhill through the middle of the decade.
-While with Thornhill he met Terry Gibbs, and the two frequently played and recorded together in subsequent years.
-As a freelance musician in New York, Andrus worked with Don Stratton, Bernard Peiffer, and Jim Chapin; he also recorded extensively with Woody Herman.
+While with Thornhill, he met Terry Gibbs, and the two frequently played and recorded together in subsequent years.
+He also recorded extensively with Woody Herman, joining his reformed big band (dubbed the "Swinging Herd"), beginning in 1962.
+However, Andrus left the group in 1965 to pursue a freelance career in New York.
+There, he worked with musicians including Don Stratton, Bernard Peiffer, and Jim Chapin.

+Andrus's trio played at the White House for President Lyndon B. Johnson; in the spring of 1968, they returned to perform for the Ambassadors' Ball.

+Andrus served in the 40th Division Army Band in the Korean War.

+Returning to his hometown of Holyoke, he worked in a law office until his retirement; nonetheless, he continued to perform professionally.
+In 1993, he moved to Florida.
+He played regularly at the Governor's Club in Palm Beach until his death.

+Personal life and death

+Andrus was married twice and had two daughters.
+He married his second wife, Elaine, in 1994.

+He died in Boca Raton, Florida, on June 12, 1997, aged 68.